-If you are 65 + (or turning 65 soon) and will have both Medicare and Employer Coverage too because you are still actively working, you have there are a number of things to think through.
+If you are 65 + (or turning 65 soon) and will have both Medicare and Employer Coverage too because you are still actively working, you have a number of things to think through.

-You likely have options to keep your employer insurance and have Medicare coordinate with that coverage.
+You likely have options to keep your employer insurance and Medicare will coordinate with that coverage.
 You’ll also want to compare the cost of that employer coverage against what it would cost you to roll over to Medicare as your primary insurance.

 Active Employer Coverage